Opening a Restaurant: The Restaurant Checklist

 Determine food production and inventory needs

-How much inventory will you need to have on-hand?
+How much inventory will you need to have on hand?
 What ingredients are most important?
-Are there specialty ingredients that take more time and planning to secure?
+Are there specialty ingredients that require more time and planning to secure?
 Take this all into account.
 Also, think about how long it will take to make the food.
 Is there some food you can prepare in advance?
 For instance, if you’re running a Mexican restaurant, could you prepare the salsa the night before and store it in the fridge?
-It’s things like this you’ll need to think about.
+You’ll need to think about things like this.

 Order the food